 As the lift starts to descend, Beatles music begins to play through hidden speakers.
 Loudly, especially for such a confined space.

-‘All You Need Is Love,’ says Nanci, apparently unphased by the surreal experience being stepped up a notch.
+‘All You Need Is Love,’ Nanci says, apparently unphased by the surreal experience being stepped up a notch.
 Perhaps she worked a little closer with the acting coach than I did.
 I am finding it difficult to remain calm.
 It is bound to be a trap.

-‘Quad sound too,’ says Stanton Polk.
+‘Quad sound too,’ Stanton Polk says.
 ‘It’s the remixed version from the Cirque de Soleil soundtrack album.’
 He sees no irony in the juxtaposition.
 He is on planet Polk.
 He sees things differently from the rest of us.
 He has spent much of his life off of his head on one thing or another.

-‘Not what you would expect the neo-Nazis harbouring tall aliens would be listening to, really is it?’ says Calvin, nervously fiddling with one of the several guns that he has secreted around his person.
+‘Not what you would expect the neo-Nazis harbouring tall aliens would be listening to, really is it?’
+Calvin says, nervously fiddling with one of the several guns that he has secreted around his person.
 ‘Something is not quite right here, chaps.’

 Otto is beginning to look a little unsettled and May, who up until now has displayed steely confidence, tries to hang on to me to stop herself from fainting.